 PrEP is more than 99% effective.
-There are very few infections when PrEP is taken as prescribed.
+Very few people become HIV positive when taking PrEP as prescribed.

 These rare cases are usually because HIV was missed in the pre-test.
 Recent HIV infections (six weeks before the HIV test) are not always detected.
 This is why it is good to have another HIV test six weeks after either the most recent risk or after starting PrEP.